 Message from the Dean, Dr. James Mahon

-All of the School’s departments and interdisciplinary programs are active participants in General Education, the Freshman Year Initiative, the College Now program, the LEH 300 and 301 interdisciplinary courses, the Lehman Scholars Program, and the Macaulay Honors College.
-The School collaborates closely with two local high schools – the High School of American Studies at Lehman College, located directly across from the College, and the Celia Cruz Bronx High School of Music, located next door to the college.
-Finally, the School also oversees the City and Humanities program, CUNY's Institute for Irish American Studies, The City and Humanities program, and The Bronx Journal.
-It also works closely with Lehman Stages, the professional arts component of Lehman College, which houses the Dance Lab, Lovinger Theatre, the Studio Theatre, and the Student Experimental Theatre, and it works with BronxNet, the public cable TV network, which is located on campus in Carman Hall.
+All of the School’s departments and interdisciplinary programs are active participants in General Education, the Freshman Year Initiative, the College Now program, the LEH interdisciplinary courses, the Lehman Scholars Program, and the Macaulay Honors College.
+The School collaborates closely with two local high schools – the High School of American Studies at Lehman College, located directly across the street from the College, and the Celia Cruz Bronx High School of Music, located next door to the college.
+The School also oversees CUNY's Mexican Studies Institute, CUNY's Institute for Irish American Studies, The City and Humanities program, and The Bronx Journal.
+It also works closely with Lehman Stages, the professional arts component of Lehman College, which houses the Dance Lab, the Lovinger Theatre, the Studio Theatre, and the Student Experimental Theatre, and it works with BronxNet, the public cable TV network, which is located on campus in Carman Hall.
 Finally, the School puts on community concerts and other events in the Lehman Center for the Performing Arts, which is also located on campus.

 You can learn more about what the School of Arts and Humanities has to offer by clicking on the links on this website — or better yet, by seeing a show, attending an art exhibit, or talking with a faculty member.